babestvl/FoodClash/README.md

 ### **Run on your local machine**
 **Requirement**

-.Python 2.7 or 3.5+, don't forget to add the Python executable to your PATH afterwards.
+* Python 2.7 or 3.5+, don't forget to add the Python executable to your PATH afterwards.

 **Steps**